IvyZX/flax/docs/guides/use_checkpointing.md

 This section explains how to load old data to your new code.

-Below is  a simple example — a `TrainStatePlus` extended from `flax.training.train_state.TrainState` that contains an extra field called `batch_stats`.
+Below is  a simple example — a `CustomTrainState` extended from `flax.training.train_state.TrainState` that contains an extra field called `batch_stats`.
 When working on a real-world model, you may need this when applying [batch normalization](https://flax.readthedocs.io/en/latest/guides/batch_norm.html).

-Here, you store the new `TrainStatePlus` as step 5, while step 4 contains the old/previous `TrainState`.
+Here, you store the new `CustomTrainState` as step 5, while step 4 contains the old/previous `TrainState`.
 <!-- #endregion -->

 ```python id="be65d4af" outputId="4fe776f0-65f8-4fc4-d64a-990520b36dce"